 The Contractor is allowed to work from 7 a.m. until sunset for seven days a week.
 At this time, the Contractor does expect to work seven days a week in order to achieve the project delivery schedule.

 Residents are reminded that this is an active heavy construction site.
 DO NOT enter construction site at any time.
 There has been unauthorized access to the construction area which places the unauthorized visitor and construction crews at risk.

 Drainage Improvements to Serve Victoria Garden Drive

-The District is replacing the existing storm sewer from the intersection of Victoria Garden Drive and Old South Drive to the outfall into Bullhead Slough with a larger storm sewer to improve drainage in the area.
-In order to facilitate construction, there will be periodic road closures throughout November, starting November 6, 2019.
-Traffic lanes will be open at the end of the work day.
-Construction is expected to be completed in early December 2019.
+The District replaced the existing storm sewer from the intersection of Victoria Garden Drive and Old South Drive to the outfall into Bullhead Slough with a larger storm sewer to improve drainage in the area.

 Improvements to Raw Water Tanks at Surface Water Treatment Plant